-Volunteers may receive coaching and feedback from their direct supervisor, department leadership, and the volunteer department.
-There may be cases where dismissal is warranted.
+While it is preferred that a volunteer be subject to a disciplinary process of coaching and feedback, there may be cases where immediate dismissal is warranted.
 Examples of such situations include, but are not limited to: using or being under the influence of drugs/alcohol while serving with HHI, theft, insubordination, breaching confidentiality, destruction of property, physical violence, sexual harassment, violations of licenses or the law, etc.